Xenosb/learn.rb/README.md

 can reference the assignment solutions, but that is less useful than working through a problem with somebody more experienced.

-## Class communication

-To follow the latest assignments, discuss problems or get in touch with teaching staff read the [Communication page](/chapters/_communication).

 ## Chapters

 0. [Git gud](/chapters/00-git_and_setup)